 Which is better banh mi, or num pang?

 I genuinely like Cambodian cuisine, but in fairness there is a reason why there are Vietnamese restaurants everywhere and not Cambodian ones.
-Banh Mi is an absolute institution, whilst num pang is basically a semi-decent sandwich!
+Banh Mi is an absolute institution, whilst the Cambodian version is basically a semi-decent sandwich!

-Update: I just discovered the best fusion num pang/banh mi in the world!
-BBQ skewers, mango salad, all in bread for $1.
-I think it will deserve its own blog, but num pang just stepped up a gear
+Update: I just discovered the best fusion banh mi in the world!
+BBQ skewers, papaya salad, all in bread for $1.
+I think it will deserve its own blog, but the world of Cambodian sandwiches just stepped up a gear in my mind.